Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Conclusion

 We presented a novel approach to impart interpretability into word embeddings.
 We achieved this by encouraging different dimensions of the vector representation to align with predefined concepts, through the addition of an additional cost term in the optimization objective of the GloVe algorithm that favors a selective increase for a pre-specified input of concept words along each dimension.

-We demonstrated the efficacy of this approach by applying qualitative and quantitative evaluations for interpretability.
+We demonstrated the efficacy of this approach by applying qualitative and quantitative evaluations based on both automated metrics and on manual human annotations for interpretability.
 We also showed via standard word-analogy and word-similarity tests that the semantic coherence of the original vector space is preserved, even slightly improved.
-We have also performed and reported quantitative comparisons with several other methods for both interpretabilty increase and preservation of semantic coherence.
+We have also performed and reported quantitative comparisons with several other methods for both interpretability increase and preservation of semantic coherence.
 Upon inspection of Fig.~\ref{fig:interpretability} and Tables \ref{table:similarity_scores}, \ref{table:scores}, and \ref{table:scores2} altogether, it should be noted that our proposed method achieves both of the objectives simultaneously, increased interpretability and preservation of the intrinsic semantic structure.